tobiz/OGN-Flogger/README.md

 To run Flogger once installed run "flogger_gui.py".
 This starts the system displaying a splash screen whilst building the gui, once this has been done then control is via the gui.

+You will need to set up your own values for the "APRS Setup" tab fields, in particular the "APRS Usernams" and "APRS Passcode" fields.
+"APRS Server Host" and "APRS Server Port" can be left.
+The "APRSBase Station" fields should be set to your required values, there need only be 1 but more gives a better result.

+"APRS Usernams" and "APRS Passcode" can be created on http://http://www.george-smart.co.uk/wiki/APRS_Callpass If a valid username and passcode are not suppled it will exit immediately.

+After that go through each tab providing your values.
+Airfield Lat/Lon do not have to be supplied if "Airfield Details" is supplied as a valid airfield name, if it is, the Lat/Lon and QNH are taken from a database.

+I would recommend the "Advanced" field is not changed.

 History

 This python program creates an SQlite db of flights from a given location and aircraft list